-- Vizio is the largest-selling brand of LCD televisions in the US, outpacing traditional market leaders Sony and Samsung--with just 196 employees.
+- Vizio was the largest-selling brand of LCD televisions in the US in 2010, outpacing traditional market leaders Sony and Samsung--with just 196 employees.
 The Irvine-based company's founder realized that the components for flat-screen televisions were readily available off the shelf and the designs were relatively generic, so he arranged a distribution deal with Costco and persuaded a friend in Taiwan to organize production.
-The low-price TV business has been so successful that Vizio has expanded into tablet computers, PCs, Blu-ray players, and home theater sound systems. - Instagram, an 18-month-old photo-sharing app for phones, had no revenues and just 12 employees when it was purchased by Facebook for \$1 billion in April 2012. - Flip created a category of low-cost portable video cameras in 2007 and went on to sell millions of units, becoming a pervasive "must-have" product for everyone under 30.
-The founders sold Flip to Cisco in 2009 for \$600 million.
-Cisco in turn closed Flip in 2011 because ubiquitous smart phone cameras had rendered the product obsolete. - Local Motors crowdsources the design of cars (other than the chassis), using a democratic opensource tournament process for selecting the best designs for various components.
+The low-price TV business has been so successful that Vizio has expanded into tablet computers, PCs, Blu-ray players, and home theater sound systems. - Instagram, an 18-month-old photo-sharing app for phones, had no revenues and just 12 employees when it was purchased by Facebook for \$1 billion in April 2012. - Sweden's X5 Music Group AB, with 43 employees, grew to become the second-largest distributor of classical music in 2011 (behind Universal Music) by licensing the catalogs of dozens of small European labels and repackaging them for digital download. - Local Motors crowdsources the design of cars (other than the chassis), using a democratic opensource tournament process for selecting the best designs for various components.
 It has a complete design for its "Rally Fighter" and intends to enable buyers to retrieve and assemble the parts at local "build centers." - MCAP Research, a financial information provider, was founded by an Eritrean physicist who used global "temp" programmers to assemble his product for processing earnings reports for subscribers.

-In each case, industries believed to be dominated by big global corporations (Sony, Kodak, Toyota, Bloomberg) are open to miniscule localized competitors that are not themselves necessarily corporations and that require only modest capitalizations.
+In each case, industries believed to be dominated by big global corporations (Sony, Kodak, Universal, Toyota, Bloomberg) are open to miniscule localized competitors that are not themselves necessarily corporations and that require only modest capitalizations.

 One outcome of these tendencies is that Meyer and Rowan's poetic description of post-industrial organization has essentially come true.
-In a hyper-rationalized post-industrial economy like the US, "[T]he building blocks for organizations come to be littered around the societal landscape; it takes only a little entrepreneurial energy to assemble them into a structure" (Meyer and Rowan, 1977: 345).
+In a hyper-rationalized post-industrial economy like the US, "[T]he building blocks for organizations come to be littered around the societal landscape; it takes only a little entrepreneurial energy to assemble them into a structure."
 This could be the epigram for the founders of contemporary American businesses.